nixlang-wiki/nixlang-wiki/tricks/nix-alien.md

 nix run github:thiagokokada/nix-alien -- ./bsd-csh
 ```

-And now, we're presented with a original `csh`.
+And now, we're presented with an original `csh`.
 Very cool.

 [^1]: We can't advise actually reading that trash.
 [^2]: It could have it, consider taking up https://github.com/NixOS/nixpkgs/pull/260470